lynix28/web-webdriverio-example/README.md

 - specific test case
     - `npm run test -- --spec ./to/file/location.js --mochaOpts.grep "testcase name or testing tag"`
     - `npm run test -- --suite "suiteName" --mochaOpts.grep "testcase name or testing tag"`
+- running test on Safari
+    - start the driver with command `safaridriver -p <your desire port>` (make sure to use same port with the 'wdio configuration')
+    - run the test `npm run test-safari`